Transformative Schooling: Examining preferable futures for rural education in Scotland

 I am interested in opening up the process of educational reform and exposing it to creative and collaborative methods of envisaging futures.
 Through working with schools and pilot projects based in the region, I shall utilise the generative qualities of participatory research and design practice.
 The narrative tools and artefacts created shall embody the visions of senior phase school pupils, and in doing so challenge the status quo.
 Closing the loop, I am interested in adding new perspectives and richness to educational policy makers’ understanding of the learning needs of a young person living in a remote setting.
 The exhibition format used to curate future visions and open engaged dialogues around the future of education amongst change makers and service users.

-This research project is part of The Glasgow School of Art’s new Creative Campus and operates through a dispersed mode of postgraduate research.
+This research project is part of The Glasgow School of Art’s Highlands and Islands campus and operates through a dispersed mode of postgraduate research.
 Scholarship funding is provided through the Creative Futures Partnership, developed by Highlands and Islands Enterprise and The Glasgow School of Art to support research opportunities through creative collaborations within the region of the Highlands and Islands of Scotland.

 Research Keywords: Rural education, slow digital movement, policy by design.